nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to undo the previous command
 2. DoMePlease displays a message that the previous reversible command is undone
 3. Use case ends

 **Extensions**

+&nbsp;&nbsp;&nbsp;&nbsp;2a.
+User has no previous reversible command
+> 2a1.
+DoMePlease shows an error message

+#### Use case: Save

+**MSS**

+1. User requests to change the data storage location
+2. DoMePlease displays a message that the data storage file is saved in the new location
+3. Use case ends

+**Extensions**